Avan Ivan: Casting

 For the two lead male characters, who play stepbrothers in the film, several actors from the Tamil film industry were considered.
-Real-life siblings Surya and Karthi, as well as Jeeva and Githan Ramesh were considered for the roles, which were at last won by Arya, renewing his association with Bala after Naan Kadavul, and Vishal Krishna.
-Vishal later credited Arya, who were friends even before entering the film industry, for becoming part of the project.
-Both actors had to change their looks; they reportedly tonsured their heads for their roles and kept their looks secretive, avoiding public appearances.
+Real-life siblings Suriya and Karthi, as well as Jiiva and Jithan Ramesh were considered for the roles, which were at last won by Arya, renewing his association with Bala after Naan Kadavul, and Vishal.
+Both actors had to change their looks; they tonsured their heads for their roles and kept their looks secretive, avoiding public appearances.
 Vishal stated that he sports a squint and wore braces throughout the film.
-He reportedly became the first ever actor to attempt a squint look in a feature film, which was considered for an entry in The Guinness Book of World Records.
+He reportedly became the first ever actor to attempt a squint look in a feature film, which was considered for an entry in the Guinness Book of World Records.

-Regarding the lead female roles, Bala and his close associates had travelled across entire Tamil Nadu, searching for the right person, who should be preferably a new face and fluent in Tamil language.
-In late November 2009 in association with Indiaglitz.com, a "heroine hunting" program was conducted through the internet, where women, who were 18 years old and could understand Tamil, could apply for the role.
-In November 2009, Varalaxmi Sarathkumar, daughter of actor Sarath Kumar, who would later debut in Podaa Podi alongside Silambarasan, was reportedly roped in for the role.
-However, at the official press meet in late January 2009, it was revealed that Janani Iyer, a Chennai-based model, who had appeared in several television advertisements, was chosen for the role of Police Constable and Vishal character's love interest.
-For another lead female character, Pooja Umashankar, who was also part of Bala's Naan Kadavul, and Nivedhitha, who had starred in small-budget films Kathai and Porkkalam were initially considered.
-Eventually, former Telugu VJ, model and actress Madhu Shalini was finalised, to portray the role of a college student and the love interest of Arya's character, while she was also made by Bala to dub for herself.
-Meanwhile, businessman-turned-actor R. K. was chosen to play a villainous role.
+Regarding the lead female roles, Bala and his close associates had travelled across entire Tamil Nadu, searching for the right person, who should be preferably a new face and fluent in Tamil.
+In late November 2009 in association with IndiaGlitz.com, a "heroine hunting" program was conducted through the internet, where women, who were 18 years old and could understand Tamil, could apply for the role.
+At the official press meet in late January 2009, it was revealed that Janani Iyer, a Chennai-based model, who had appeared in several television advertisements, was chosen for the role of Police Constable and Vishal character's love interest.
+For another lead female character, Nivedhitha, who had starred in small-budget films Kathai and Porkkalam were initially considered.
+Eventually, former Telugu VJ, model and actress Madhu Shalini was finalised, to portray the role of a college student and the love interest of Arya's character.
 In May 2010, Suriya was signed to appear in a guest role as himself.

 Furthermore, Yuvan Shankar Raja was announced as the music director of the film, joining Bala again after the successful Nandhaa in 2001.
 About replacing his usual music director Ilaiyaraaja by his son, Bala said that since it was a youth-centric film, Yuvan Shankar Raja can "bring the right feel".
 Suresh Urs, who had worked on all Bala films since Nandhaa, was roped in as the film's editor, while Arthur A. Wilson remained the cinematographer.
 S. Ramakrishnan was assigned to write the dialogues, after J. S. Ragavan and professor Gnanasambanthan were approached.